Federated Domain Generalization: A Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{umans} possess an extraordinary aptitude to transfer their knowledge and expertise to novel situations and environments they have not experienced before, while machines struggle to reproduce this proficiency, especially regarding \textit{out-of-distribution} (OOD) data \cite{zhou2022}.
-This raises questions such as whether a machine learning (ML) model trained to detect tumors in a specific type of medical image would be effective when tested on images from a different scanner or imaging protocol or whether a robot trained to perform a task in a simulated environment may be able to generalize to the real world.
-Additionally, there is a concern about whether a speech recognition system trained on audio recordings from one speaker would perform well when tested on recordings from a different speaker or whether a language model trained on text from one domain (e.g., news articles) would be applicable to text from a different domain (e.g., social media).
-The answers to all these questions depend on how well the ML models can deal with the common problem of domain/dataset shift \cite{dataset}.
-Domain shift refers to the discrepancy in distribution between the source dataset used for training and the target dataset used for testing \cite{domain1, domain2, domain3}.
-It is a pervasive issue in ML, which poses significant challenges for the generalization and robustness of models to unseen domains in real-world scenarios.
+\IEEEPARstart{H}{umans} possess an extraordinary aptitude to transfer their knowledge and expertise in novel situations and environments they have not experienced before, while machines struggle to reproduce this proficiency, especially regarding \textit{out-of-distribution} (OOD) data \cite{zhou2022}. \hlyellow{This raises pertinent questions regarding the efficacy of \textit{machine learning} (ML) models across different contexts.
+For instance, can a model train to detect tumors in medical images obtained from one type of scanner maintain its effectiveness when applied to images from another scanner or imaging protocol?
+Similarly, does a robot trained to execute a task within a simulated environment possess the capability to generalize its skills to the real world?} Additionally, there is a concern about whether a speech recognition system trained on audio recordings from one speaker would perform well when tested on recordings from a different speaker or whether a language model trained on text from one domain (e.g., news articles) would apply to text from a different domain (e.g., social media). \hlyellow{The resolution of these questions hinges on the ML models' ability to navigate the prevalent issue of domain/dataset shift\mbox{\cite{dataset}}.
+Domain shift refers to the discrepancy in distribution between the source domain employed for training and the target domain utilized for testing\mbox{\cite{domain1, domain2, domain3}}.
+It is a pervasive issue in ML, significantly impacting the models' generalization and robustness across unseen domains in real-world scenarios.}